 Social security contributions

-Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the pension fund of the employee.
-For an employee who has joined the establishment on or after 1 September 2014, no allocation to the pension fund is made.
-In such cases, the entire employer’s contribution will be allocated to the provident fund of the employee.
+Out of the employer’s contribution of 12%, an amount equal to 8.33% of salary (salary capped at INR 15,000 per month in respect of Indian employees) is allocated to the Pension Fund of the employee.

-The government of India made the social security scheme mandatory for cross-border workers.
-A foreign national qualifies as an ‘international worker’ if he/she is coming to work for an establishment in India to which the PF Act applies.
+The Government of India made the social security scheme mandatory for the cross border workers.
+A foreign national qualifies as an ‘international worker’, if he/ she is coming to work for an establishment in India to which the PF Act applies.

 - enjoys the status of ‘detached worker’ for the period, and according to the terms, specified in the relevant SSA.